anton-serozhechkin/e_university_api/README.md

 `
-RUN poetry install --with <dependencies>,main
+RUN poetry install --with <group name>,main
 `

    * For example, if you want to add group **_logging_** - change Dockerfile line like this:<br><br>